vladduricu/nft-frontend/README.md

 # NTT Simple Marketplace

 ## Description
 This project is just for tutorial purposes.
 It is a frontend for a NFT marketplace using a simple contract which allows users to mint NFTs and sell them.
+This is based on the tutorial from fireship.io on how to generate an NFT marketplace

 ## Project setup
 Before running the project you need to install the dependencies using the following command in the root directory: